 You don’t have to be an expert in what your selling, but you do have to be transparent in the sale.
 In turn, your consumers will learn to trust you.

 Reviews are all about staying in touch!
 Implement a system where you follow up with your customer as soon as they receive their package.

 A thank you card, for example, would be nice or a printed message that tells them more about your company and how they can review the purchase.

-Below, I am using some personal examples of the emails received after purchasing custom mailers from a re-seller at Amazon.
+Below, I am using some personal examples of the emails received after purchasing custom items from a merchant at Amazon.

-The following emails are broken down to show how the re-seller kept their emails friendly with their main objective being a positive review:
+The following emails are broken down to show how the merchant kept their emails friendly with their main objective being a positive review: